 We set up a baseline experiment to compare with our method.
 We use the seed corpus to train a arpa format 5gram language model.
 Using this language model to construct HCLG and testing on the test set.
 The result is in table 3.1.
-In the baseline experiment, the word error is 20.66%, 6 errors in recognizing the high-frequency address names, 16 errors in recognizing the low-frequency address names and 32 error in recognizing the unseen address names.
+In the baseline experiment, the word error is low-frequency address names and 32 error in recognizing the unseen address names.
 Note that there are 18 correct case when recognizing the unseen address name.
 The reason for this result is that we add 2 long address names each contains several words to grammar file.
 Although they don't appear in training corpus, but each single word compose the long address name appears in the training corpus.

 Table 3.1: Result of baseline

-WER Ins Del Sub 30_ER 40_ER 50_ER 20.66 [848 / 4104] 189 354 305 6 16 32
+WER Ins Del Sub 30_ER 40_ER 50

+20.66 [848 / 4104] 189 354 305 6 16 32